La Incondicional

-"La Incondicional" (The Unconditional") is a pop song written, produced, and arranged by Spanish Juan Carlos Calderón and performed by Mexican singer Luis Miguel.
-It was released in 1989 as the third single from his studio album entitled Busca una Mujer (1988) and became his second #1 single on the Billboard Hot Latin Tracks chart after "Ahora Te Puedes Marchar" in 1987.
+"La Incondicional" ("The Unconditional") is a song written, produced, and arranged by Spanish musician Juan Carlos Calderón and performed by Mexican singer Luis Miguel.
+It was released in 1989 via WEA Latina as the third single from Miguel's sixth studio album, Busca una Mujer (1988).
+The song became his second #1 single on the Billboard Hot Latin Tracks chart after "Ahora Te Puedes Marchar" in 1987.
 The song broke several airplay records in Latin America, topping the charts in Mexico (where it became the biggest hit of the year), Chile and Peru; and the top-ten in other countries.
 The success of the song helped push the album to #3 on the Billboard Latin Pop Albums with approximate sales of four million units.

 "La Incondicional" won Pop Song of the Year at the Premios Lo Nuestro in 1990.
-In 2008, VH1 Latin America aired the program entitled The 100 Greatest Songs of the '80s in Spanish which declared "La Incondicional" as the #1 Spanish track of the 1980s.
+In 2008, the North feed of VH1 Latin America aired the program entitled The 100 Greatest Songs of the '80s in Spanish, which declared "La Incondicional" as the #1 Spanish track of the 1980s.

 Chart performance

 The song debuted on the Billboard Hot Latin Tracks chart at #32 the week of April 1, 1989.
 After its first week at #32, it dropped out of the chart for one week but then reentered the following week at #36 and climbed all the way to the Top Ten the week of May 6, 1989.
-"La Incondicional" reached #1 the week of May 27, 1989, and held this position for seven consecutive weeks (replacing "Cómo Tú" by José José and being replaced by "Baila Mi Rumba" by José Luis Rodríguez.
+"La Incondicional" reached #1 the week of May 27, 1989, and held this position for seven consecutive weeks, replacing "Cómo Tú" by José José and being replaced by "Baila Mi Rumba" by José Luis Rodríguez.
 "La Incondicional" ranked third in the Hot Latin Tracks Year-End Chart of 1989 and became Luis Miguel's second #1 single in the United States following "Ahora Te Puedes Marchar" which reached #1 two years earlier.
 In Latin America, "La Incondicional" reached number one in Mexico and it was certified gold.
 Additionally, the song topped the charts in Chile and Peru; and reached the top-ten in Colombia, Ecuador, Panama and Puerto Rico.